 How to get to Lombok:

-By Air: Most people fly from the Denpasar, Bali airport to the new international Lombok airport (indicated on the map below), but since we were coming from Kalimantan, we first flew to Surabaya in Java and then from Surabaya, we caught a direct flight to Lombok.
+By Air: Most people fly from the Denpasar, Bali airport to the new international Lombok airport, but since we were coming from Kalimantan, we first flew to Surabaya in Java and then from Surabaya, we caught a direct flight to Lombok.

 Getting a Taxi from Lombok Airport to Senggigi: